Music of Angel Beats!: My Soul, Your Beats! / Brave Song

 "My Soul, Your Beats! / Brave Song" is a split single released on May 26, 2010 in Japan by Key Sounds Label bearing the catalog numbers KSLA-0053 (limited edition) and KSLA-0054 (regular edition).
 The two title tracks, performed by Lia and Aoi Tada respectively, were used as opening and ending themes to the Angel Beats! anime series.
 Each song is presented in full length, TV size, and instrumental versions.
 The single is written by Jun Maeda and arranged by the group Anant-Garde Eyes.
 The single debuted at No. 3 on Japan's Oricon weekly singles chart, selling about 80,000 copies in its first week of sales.
 It also ranked at No. 7 on Billboard's Japan Hot 100.
 The limited edition contained a bonus DVD containing a no-credit version of the opening and ending animation sequences used in the anime.

 Little Braver

-"Little Braver" is a single by Girls Dead Monster, featuring songs sung by LiSA, released on June 9, 2010 in Japan by Key Sounds Label bearing the catalog number KSLA-0055.
+"Little Braver" is a single by Girls Dead Monster, featuring songs sung by Yui (LiSA), released on June 9, 2010 in Japan by Key Sounds Label bearing the catalog number KSLA-0055.
 The single is composed by Jun Maeda and arranged by Hikarishuyo.

 Last Song

-"Last Song" is a single by Girls Dead Monster, featuring songs sung by Marina, released on December 8, 2010 in Japan by Key Sounds Label bearing the catalog number KSLA-0064.
+"Last Song" is a single by Girls Dead Monster, featuring songs sung by Masami Iwasawa (Marina), released on December 8, 2010 in Japan by Key Sounds Label bearing the catalog number KSLA-0064.
 The single is composed by Jun Maeda and arranged by Hikarishuyo.

 Ichiban no Takaramono (Yui final ver.)

-"Ichiban no Takaramono (Yui final ver.)" is a single by Girls Dead Monster, featuring songs sung by LiSA, released on December 8, 2010 in Japan by Key Sounds Label bearing the catalog number KSLA-0065.
+"Ichiban no Takaramono (Yui final ver.)" is a single by Girls Dead Monster, featuring songs sung by Yui (LiSA), released on December 8, 2010 in Japan by Key Sounds Label bearing the catalog number KSLA-0065.
 The single is composed by Jun Maeda and arranged by Hikarishuyo.